Priscilla-B/PYG_32-Time-Tracker/README.md

 The program then calculates the time the user spent on the project and returns the amount the user has earned working on the project.
 The project includes a csv file that contains test data collected on the program input and outputs.

-To access and contribute to the project, please fork the project to your git hub repository, make the changes and create a pull request.
+To access and contribute to the project, fork the project to your git hub repository, make the changes and create a pull request.

 File: time_tracker.py